marcemira/marcemira/README.md

 I'm a self taught web developer / designer / entrepreneur / ex-founder who loves to help build innovative and successful products everyday

 - 🔭 &nbsp; Currently working with awesome people, creating and mantaining a killer app 💪
-- 🌱 &nbsp; I’m also learning how to engineer my house into a smart home, coded and architectured by me (including its own custom hardward ;))
+- 🌱 &nbsp; I’m also learning how to engineer my house into a smart home, coded and architectured by me (including its own custom hardware)
 - 🐹 &nbsp; I’m looking to collaborate on interesting Ember projects
 - 💬 &nbsp; Ask me about Unreal Engine 4, Ember or video games
 - 📫 &nbsp; How to reach me: hello@marcemira.com